Lesotho entry requirements for Serbia passport holders

 May be checked

-Serbian passport holders need an eVisa to enter Lesotho.
-You apply entirely online before traveling.
-As of 2026, the eVisa is the standard entry method for tourism and short visits.
+Serbian passport holders must obtain an eVisa before traveling to Lesotho.
+The application is completed entirely online, and as of 2026, the eVisa is the standard entry method for tourism and short visits.
+Plan ahead to ensure approval before your departure.

 Entry requirements